 If you have a clean glass jar, a rubber band and a clean towel YOU can create your first tea, tincture or oil!

-That being said, when you jump into herbalism head first and you go speeding into creating herbal remedies.
-You may find yourself standing in the kitchen, elbow deep in oil and beeswax, realizing that you do not have a proper container to pour this lovely creation into.
+That being said, if you jump into creating remedies, head first, without a plan, you may find yourself standing in the kitchen, elbow deep in oil and beeswax, realizing that you do not have a proper tools.

 The list also includes what I use the items for.
 So if you just want to start with a tea or an infusion you can focus on those items.
 If you choose to start with tinctures instead, find the items on this list used for tinctures.